 Limited space is a common challenge, especially when you’re living in a city and overpaying on rent.
 If you're struggling to find enough room to get comfortable, a fold-out bed with a futon mattress could be an excellent fix.
 Offering clever design and space-saving solutions, futons can be just as useful as regular mattresses.

 Futons, while considerably thinner than a normal mattress, can offer significant back support, keeping the spine in alignment, and even reduce aches and pain for many users.
 However, they are also a great option for frequent overnight visitors when you want to avoid a blowup mattress or sleeping on the floor.

 We'll discuss below some of the best options to help save your back, and save on space.

-DHP 8-Inch Independently-Encased Coil Premium
+DHP 8-Inch Independently-Encased Coil Premium – Foam and Polyester

 - Six color options

 This convenient futon mattress was made to fold down into a bed or be used upright as a couch.
 It is made with 15-gauge independently-encased coils to provide reliability and back-support beyond what you would normally find in a futon.
 It is made from quality foam with polyester layering between the cover and the coils to increase comfort.

 The entire cover is made of polyester, which should reduce irritants as the material is hypoallergenic.
 The product is designed to fit any standard full-sized frames of different futons.
 You can also choose between a range of different colors.

 Why do we love it?